How to Launch a Forex Broker in 5 Easy Steps

 As specialists in forex consulting, our mission is both to provide valuable market insight and help our partners achieve success.
 If you are planning on announcing a promotion, we are happy to review your terms and conditions free of charge.
 Contact us today!

-What is a Liquidity Provider and Why Do Brokers Require One?
+What is a Forex Liquidity Provider & Why Do Forex Brokers Need Liquidity Services?

-A good place to start is to define exactly what liquidity stands for.
-As you’ll shortly notice, the term liquidity is not as intimidating as it may appear at first glance.
-A basic definition of liquidity is the pricing and order execution that each forex broker uses to operate the business.
+As a starting point, let’s provide a definition of the term liquidity as it relates to online forex trading and as you’ll soon discover, the term liquidity is not as intimidating as it may appear at first glance.
+A basic definition of liquidity is the pricing and order execution that each forex broker requires in order to properly run their business.

-But liquidity is more than just pricing; it’s also the order execution behind the rates you see flashing on your screen.
+Liquidity is more than just pricing though; it’s also the execution of the orders you see flashing on your screen.
 Simply put, order execution is what happens when a trader buys or sells any forex pair, stock, or CFD.
-Once the order is placed in the system, it must be sent to either a bank, hedge fund, or other clearing party that will then process the request.
-Once the order is confirmed, a confirmation is sent and the trader can view the progress of the order in their client terminal.
-What’s amazing is that all of this will happen in less than a second!
+Once the order is placed in the trading platform, it must be sent to either a bank, hedge fund, or other clearing party that will then process the request, a concept that is referred to as Straight Through Processing.
+After the order is confirmed, a confirmation is sent and the trader can view the progress of the order in their client terminal.
+What’s amazing is that all of this will happen in a matter of miliseconds!

-Selecting the Right Liquidity Provider for Your Forex Broker
+Forex Consulting Services – Guidance in Selecting the Best Liquidity Provider for Your Forex Broker

 What is the Definition of a White Label in the Forex Market?

 A common question we are often asked is to define forex white label technology.
 You may be surprised to discover that the concept is quite simple: A white label can be defined as the trading software that forex brokers use to run their business.
 If you’ve ever downloaded a forex trading platform, whether a live or demo account, then you’ve already had experience working with a white label.